In the early 1990's whilst looking for

 documents and participate in the forum discussions.

 Recent spam attacks on this website mean that membership is now "by invitation only".
-If you want to become a member, click on the "join" button at the top right and fill in the form.
+If you want to request membership, click on the "join" button at the top right and fill in the form.